Continuous Combinatorics of Abelian Group Actions: Proof of the negative direction

-In this section we prove the negative direction of the main theorem.
-That is, we prove the implications (\ref{zghoma})$\Rightarrow$(\ref{zghomc}) for Theorems~\ref{thm:tilethm} and \ref{thm:tilethmb}.
-We refer to these implications as the negative directions as they are used to show that various continuous structurings of $F(2^{\Z^2})$ do not exist.
+In this section we prove the negative direction of the twelve tiles theorem.
+That is, we prove the implication (\ref{mta})$\Rightarrow$(\ref{mtc}) for Theorem~\ref{thm:tilethm} (in \S\ref{sec:continuous_structuring} we give the corresponding result, Theorem~\ref{thm:tilethmb}, in terms of continuous structurings).
+We refer to this implication as the negative direction as it is often used to show that various continuous structurings of $F(2^{\Z^2})$ do not exist.

-The idea of the proof is to construct a hyper-aperiodic element $x \in F(2^{\Z^2})$ which carries the structures $\gnpq$ embedded into it for all $n<p,q$.
-Thus, as in the spirit of Theorem~\ref{threecoloring}, we are constructing hyper-aperiodic elements with certain extra structure.

-The hyper-aperiodic element $x \in F(2^{\Z^2})$ we construct will be the same for both Theorems~\ref{thm:tilethm} and \ref{thm:tilethmb}.
+The idea of the proof is to construct a hyper-aperiodic element $x \in F(2^{\Z^2})$ which carries the structures $\gnpq$ embedded into it for all suitable $n, p, q$ in a way that is similar to the proof of the two tiles theorem.
+We use this element for both Theorems~\ref{thm:tilethm} and \ref{thm:tilethmb}.
 To construct $x$, we will use a fixed hyper-aperiodic element $y \in F(2^{\Z^2})$ which we now fix.
 The element $x$ will be constructed by copying various regions in $y$ to various places in $x$.